Internship scholarship

 Overview

-The internship scholarship is a four-five-week program open to undergraduate music students studying piano, violin, or cello and/or master of teaching students and have a keen interest in instrumental pedagogy, have little or no experience teaching, and are Australian citizens or permanent residents.
+The internship is a four-five-week program open to music students studying piano, violin, or contemporary guitar or voice and/or master of teaching students and have a keen interest in instrumental pedagogy, have little or no experience teaching, and are Australian citizens or permanent residents.

 The internship provides the opportunity for interns to be immersed in instrumental teaching in a structured and professional setting, learn valuable skills, and gain insight into the operation of a music school as a business.
-Interns will learn will through research, observation and practice.
+Interns will learn will through observation, reading, online training and supervised teaching (subject to approval).

 Scholarship